gatling/gatling/src/sphinx/http/http_check.rst

 Targets the HTTP response status code.

 .. note:: A status check is automatically added to a request when you don't specify one.
-          It checks that the HTTP response has a 2XX status code.
+          It checks that the HTTP response has a 2XX or 304 status code.

 .. _http-check-current-location: